 Where You Can Work in the Motorcycle Industry

-Motorcycle mechanics are needed across a wide variety of industries, not just dealerships!
+Motorcycle tech jobs are available across a wide variety of industries, not just in dealerships!
 You might be surprised by the different settings where motorcycle mechanics work.

-• Police departments: Police officers often ride motorcycles because they offer greater mobility.
+- Police departments: Police officers often ride motorcycles because they offer greater mobility.
 This means they need technicians to keep their bikes up and running!
-Many technicians who desire to go into this industry choose to specialize in their career working on police-model motorcycles.
+Many technicians pursuing this industry choose to specialize in servicing police-model motorcycles.

-• Motorcycle mechanic schools: Many technicians decide to pass on their knowledge to the next generation as instructors.
+- Motorcycle mechanic schools: Many technicians pass on their knowledge to the next generation as instructors—including the experienced pros teaching motorcycle mechanic students at UTI.
 Experienced mechanics who want to take the education route can teach in technical trade schools, online learning courses or even on-the-job training.

-• Self-employment: Some technicians decide to go independent and take the self-employed route.
-These techs find and manage their own client base, and may provide a variety of repair and maintenance services.
+- Self-employment: Some technicians decide to go independent and take the self-employed motorcycle mechanic route.
+These techs find and manage their own client base and may provide a variety of repair and maintenance services.

 Motorcycle Mechanic Working Conditions

-An important aspect to consider when researching any job is working conditions.
-This varies based on a mechanic’s role.
+When researching any job it’s important to consider the role’s working conditions.
+These conditions vary based on a mechanic’s role.
 In a typical work setting, motorcycle mechanics work both indoors and outdoors to test and repair bikes.

-They typically work among other mechanics and have the ability to keep up with their fast-paced environment.
-Motorcycle mechanics must abide by safety procedures in order to protect themselves, their colleagues and their customers.
+They usually work among other mechanics and must keep up with their fast-paced environment.
+Motorcycle mechanics must abide by safety procedures to protect themselves, their colleagues and their customers.

-When it comes to interpersonal relationships, it’s important for mechanics to have great communication and customer service skills.
+When it comes to interpersonal relationships, mechanics need to have great communication and customer service skills.
 Motorcycle mechanics often work on repairs alone.
 However, they must also be able to talk with bike owners and collaborate with other mechanics to get the job done.

 Successful mechanics pay close attention to detail and take pride in their work.
 They often have repeat clients and receive new business through word of mouth, which requires them to develop trusting relationships with their customers.
-Passion, a great work ethic and professionalism go a long way in this industry.
+Passion, a great work ethic and professionalism go a long way in motorcycle mechanic jobs.

 Motorcycle Mechanic Salary